anaconda/anaconda-project/tutorial.rst

    anaconda-project unset-variable COLUMN_TO_SHOW

-The default will then be used.
+The default will then be used when you ``anaconda-project run showdata``.

 NOTE: it's good practice to use variables for passwords and secrets in particular!
 It isn't very secure to put your personal